Uninett/Argus/docs/user-manual.rst

 2. Click on the button with a *single right arrow icon* if you want to go to the next table page.

-3. Click on the button with a *single left arrow icon* if you want to go to the previous table page.
+3. Click on the button with the *single left arrow icon* if you want to go to the previous table page.

 4. Click on the button with a *double right arrow icon* if you want to go to the last table page.